devsoc-unsw/circles/README.md

 mongodb+srv://<username>:<password>@circles-db.jbk5a.mongodb.net/test
 ```

-So if my username was james and my password was password, my URI should be:
+So if my username was james and my password was hello123, my URI should be:

 ```
 mongodb+srv://james:hello123@circles-db.jbk5a.mongodb.net/test